Fedora 19 connectivity diagnosis tools

 Now, you have to have connectivity to install these tools, so an app is a possibility.
 It should be easy to add, since it's just some packages.

-#4 Updated by ajachimiak over 7 years ago
+#4 Updated by ajachimiak almost 9 years ago

 I think an app is a good idea.
 Pretty simple, maybe one app for each?